jyp/boon/README.md

    above.
 (For good measure, some random extra commands are thrown in.)
 These commands may be used in combination with a modal system, or not.
 A few commands also switch to insert mode.
-5. boon-keys, boon-extras, boon-colemak, boon-qwerty, ...:
+5. boon-keys, boon-colemak, boon-qwerty, ...:
    frontends.
 Those require all the above and provide a mapping of moves, selectors and commands onto keys.
 They may also bind keys for other modes, such as helm.